BepisPoggoLoco/Cryptographic-Sequencer/README.md

 ## Electronic Structure

-I used the following diagrams to hookup all the components in the core components list
+I used the following diagrams to hookup the core components

 > PS: I hooked up all VCC/GND pins to desginated 5V/GND rails